Dbenjamy/Dbenjamy/README.md

 ## Benjamin Davis - Bachelor of Computer Science
 I'm Benjamin Davis, a Computer Science student at Brigham Young University - Idaho specializing in Machine Learning.
-I am currently looking for roles in involving developement of machine learning models and software developement in general.
+I have a particular intrest in convolutional neural networks and hope to work with them throughout my career.

 Contact Info:
 - [LinkedIn](https://www.linkedin.com/in/ben-yj-davis/)